 - Give your children a vote as you look for a home in your new town.
 This can be as simple as looking at photos online together as you narrow down your search or taking them along to tour new homes.
 Find out what their dream rooms would look like.
 How about the yard?
 Have they always wanted a treehouse?
 Is a swimming pool on their wish lists?
 Ask their opinions, hear their pros and cons, and consider their views when making your selection.
 Do keep the dream-house exercise in the realm of reality, though; you don’t want to end up disappointing your kids if you can’t deliver the hillside castle with ponies and an amusement park out back.

 - Send them to their rooms — with a few boxes to pack.
 Giving your kids ownership of their part of the move — again, age-appropriately, of course — helps them feel like they’re a part of the process and can make for an easier transition.
-Do the same at the other end: Have them take the lead on unpacking in their new room.
+Then do the same at the other end: Have them take the lead on unpacking in their new room.
 Find out where they’d prefer to hang pictures and posters and how best to arrange the furniture.

 |Pro Tip: Advise the kids to keep the lovies out of the moving boxes.
-Stuffed bears and penguins belong in a carry-on backpack or otherwise in hand at all times.
-The last thing you want is for that precious cargo to get stowed away in a moving truck or container.|
+Stuffed bears and penguins belong in a carry-on backpack or otherwise in-hand at all times.
+The last thing you want is for that precious cargo to get stowed away in a moving truck or container.

 If you’re moving for work, negotiate moving family with you and include a visit to your new city as part of your relocation package.
 Make a mini-vacation out of the trip and explore the area — particularly sites with kid-friendly activities like parks, playgrounds, and the nearest ice cream shop.
 When they’re familiar with places of interest in their new town, your children will feel more at home when you get there for good.